xcore/sw_foc_motor_control/module_foc_qei/README.rst

 :scope: Early Development
 :description: The QEI module is a xSoftIP component of the FOC Motor control suite for processing raw QEI data supplied by the motor
-:keywords: FOC, QEI, Motor Control
+:keywords: QEI, "Quadrature Encoder", FOC, Motor Control
 :boards: XP-MC-CTRL-L2, XA-MC-PWR-DLV

 Features